These documents are for use only as a planning guide. They should not be considered a formal transfer/graduation evaluation.

 Agriculture Elective units to complete the total 30 unit minimum

 Check specific Concentrations for additional lower division requirements

-Upper Division Major Core Courses at CSU Stanislaus
+Upper Division Major Core Courses at Stanislaus State

 Two distinguishing features of these classes are: (1) they collectively address the concepts, theories, and principles that will enable students to meaningfully pursue more specialized subject matter concentrations, and (2) they integrate the offerings of five academic departments.